| |

 OBSERVE AND RECORD DATA

-Use our free printable sheets to record data, take notes, and draw pictures of everything you can see and find from leaves to moss, to grass, to dirt and water.
-Take notes on the bugs, insects, or critters that might be crawling around or take note of any footprints or droppings that are left behind.
+Use our free printable sheets to record data, take notes, and draw pictures of everything you can see and find, from leaves to moss and grass to dirt and water.
+Take notes on the bugs, insects, or critters that might be crawling around, or note any footprints or droppings left behind.

 Draw pictures of your area, document the weather conditions, time of day, season, or anything else that can help you learn more about your one square foot!